 477 Dihle, Goldene Regel, pp. 11, 84.
-In a particularly/especially noteworthy/remarkable passage (VI, 6), Polybius derives and deduces the origin(s) of justice (equity or fairness; Gerechtigkeit) amongst men (i.e. humans) from the combined effect or impact of three factors: the (cap)ability at and capacity for relating present and current action to the future, the (cap)ability at and capacity for putting oneself in the psyche and situation and position of other (actors, persons), and (in respect) of the principle of mutuality and reciprocity.
-Whoever does not reciprocate good with good, draws and pulls towards him (i.e. he attracts and incurs) the wrath of (the) third parties who spontaneously identify with (the) ungratefully and thanklessly treated and handled (party), whilst they (the aforesaid third parties) picture, imagine and visualise what could come to pass and happen to them in the future under similar circumstances.
-Notions and ideas and representations of justice and duty are strengthened, consolidated, secured and solidified on the basis of the principle of justice as a result of the wish, desire and the striving, endeavour (in respect) of disapproving, scorning, frowning and looking down upon behaviour for/regarding the future, whose consequences everyone can relate to through and by means of understanding, empathy, sympathy (and or intuition; Einfühlung).
+In a particularly noteworthy passage (VI, 6), Polybius derives and deduces the origin(s) of justice (equity or fairness) amongst men (i.e. humans) from the combined effect or impact of three factors: the (cap)ability at and capacity for relating present and current action to the future, the (cap)ability at and capacity for putting oneself in the psyche and situation and position of other (actors, persons), and in respect of the principle of mutuality and reciprocity.
+Whoever does not reciprocate good with good, draws and pulls towards him (i.e. he attracts and incurs) the wrath of third parties who spontaneously identify with the ungratefully and thanklessly treated and handled party, whilst they (the aforesaid third parties) picture, imagine and visualise what could come to pass and happen to them in the future under similar circumstances.
+Notions and ideas and representations of justice and duty are strengthened, consolidated, secured and solidified on the basis of the principle of justice as a result of the wish, desire and the striving, endeavour in respect of disapproving, scorning, frowning and looking down upon behaviour regarding the future, whose consequences everyone can relate to through and by means of understanding, empathy, sympathy (and or intuition).